JoomiK/JoomiK.github.io/_posts/2016-8-5-sentiment.md

 ```

-#### Getting ready to count most frequent words by getting rid of stopwords, punctuation
+### Getting ready to count most frequent words by getting rid of stopwords, punctuation:

 ```python